-There was an 18.52 percent increase in the non-manufacturing sector of employment from 1992 to 2006. can be attributed to the large number of service related jobs and the fact that two universities are located in the District.
+There was an 18.52 percent increase in non-manufacturing the sector of employment from 1992 to 2006.
+This can be attributed to the large number of service related jobs and the fact that two universities are located in the District.
 Oktibbeha County's largest employer is Mississippi State University, and the Mississippi University for Women plays a major role in the economy of Lowndes County.
-The Columbus Air Force Base in Lowndes County has experienced reductions in military personnel due to maintenance contract being transferred to a private company.
-The CAFB, however, continues to be a major factor in the economic stability of Lowndes and surrounding counties and appears safe In addition to the from closure. aforementioned universities, there are two private junior colleges and one vocational training school in the District.
+The Columbus Air Force Base in Lowndes County has experienced reductions in military personnel due to maintenance contracts being transferred to a private companies.
+The CAFB, however, continues to be a major factor in the economic stability of Lowndes and surrounding counties and appears safe from closure.
+In addition to the aforementioned universities, there are two private junior colleges and one vocational training school in the District.